-Founded in 2008 in Paris by Alberta Pane and specialized in contemporary art, the gallery energetically supports experienced and emerging international artists, promoting the conceptual force of their projects.
+Founded in 2008 in Paris by Alberta Pane and specialized in contemporary art, the gallery supports international artists, promoting the conceptual force of their projects.

 The gallery also encourages artists' experimentation in space and urges them to work in balance with their environment.
-The interpretation and analysis of our time is the main purpose of their reflection.
+The main purpose of their reflection is the interpretation and analysis of our time.
 It can be focused on nature, in many different ways as for Denis and Chong Kwan's works, on reality and space perception for Panzer, Lelouche, Eškinja and Stocker, on collective memory in Vilhena's drawings, Fogarolli's installations and Penso's Genetic Structures; on the social environment as in the anarchic actions of Lamothe and Moudov; on the exploration of consciousness to engage the visitor’s embodied experience of art, in Lutyens’ practise.
 On the body as a means of investigation of reality in the performances of Romina De Novellis, and on the relationship between sound and art in the works of Michele Spanghero.

 In May 2017 the gallery opened its second venue in Venice, a former carpenter’s shop of 350m², transformed into an evocative exhibition space.
 Behind this choice, there is Alberta Pane’s intention to create a place capable of producing culture, in order to connect with the city and its people not only through experimental and high-quality exhibitions, but also by means of workshops, meetings, discussions and research on art.
 An international space, always developing, Alberta Pane Gallery is an energetic place where points of views can be exchanged.